 Slower growth and rising UK government bond yields in the six months since the previous budget forced the Chancellor to announce consolidation measures.
 While able to do this without breaking the government’s pledge not to raise key taxes, it is not at all certain that this risk won’t re-emerge by the time of the autumn budget in October.
 An ongoing debate around potentially higher taxes threatens to damage the economy by discouraging spending at a time of global uncertainties.

-Crucially, considering the self-imposed constraints by the government’s fiscal rules and election pledge, as well the real-world constraints imposed by an elevated debt burden and a high cost of servicing it, the UK government seems poorly-positioned to respond to new shocks.
+Crucially, considering the self-imposed constraints by the government’s fiscal rules and election pledge, as well as the real-world constraints imposed by an elevated debt burden and a high cost of servicing it, the UK government seems poorly-positioned to respond to new shocks.

 In Germany, much lower interest costs have allowed the government to make a “whatever-it-takes” investment pledge.
 It is extremely unlikely that the UK could make a similar commitment.
 In contrast with Germany, the UK government’s efforts to finance additional defence spending in March were financed through a cut in foreign aid worth about 0.1% of GDP.